Ngāhuia Te Awekōtuku: Death practices in Māori culture

 In 2009, Te Awekōtuku and Linda Waimarie Nikora received a $950,000 Marsden Fund grant as lead researchers in the Māori and Psychology Research Unit at Waikato University for the research project Apakura: the Maori way of death.
 A further $250,000 was received from the Ngā Pae o te Māramatanga National Institute of Research Excellence to explore past and present practices around tangihanga.

 Recognition

 In the 2010 New Year Honours, Te Awekōtuku was appointed a Member of the New Zealand Order of Merit for services to Māori culture.
 In 2017, she won an Auckland Museum Medal.
 Also in 2017, Te Awekōtuku was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

+Te Awekōtuku books, Mana Wahine Maori: Selected writings on Maori women's art, culture and politics, published in 1991, and Mau Moko: The world of Māori tattoo, published in 2007, were selected as two of the 180 most significant works of Māori-authored non-fiction through inclusion in Books of Mana.

 Her memoir, Hine Toa, was a finalist for the General Nonfiction Award at the 2025 Ockham New Zealand Book Awards.